saisankp/ToY-Compiler/README.md

 ```

 # How to access the test suite
-I have made pre-made test files in our testing suite which we have added along the development of this project to claim more partial marks in the case when our compiler has errors.
+I have made pre-made test files in our testing suite.
 These can be found in the `/testsuite` directory.
 Inside this directory, there are two more directories called `/ERROR` and `/VALID`.
 The `/ERROR` directory contains tests which **should fail**.
 The `/VALID` directory contains tests which **should not fail**.
 These tests are rigourous and ensure that our parser/type-checker is as correct as we can make it.
 To run one of our test files, you could do:

 ```
 make test filename="testsuite/VALID/complexStructUsageLinkingWithOtherStructs.txt"